Healing from Trauma: Releasing the Past, Reclaiming Your Life

 You deserve this kind of peace.
 Let’s take the first step together.

-Case Study: How Therapy Helped maya Heal Past Wounds & Build Self-Trust (Fictitious Example)
+Case Study: How Trauma Therapy Helped Maya Heal from Childhood Wounds

 Before Therapy: Carrying the Weight of Unresolved Trauma